DelgadoJosh/WanderingInnScraper/README.md

 ## Description

-This program allows one to download as much or as little of the web novel **The Wandering Inn** as a .txt file.
+This program allows one to download as much or as little of the web novel **The Wandering Inn** as you'd like, as eithr a .txt or .html file.
 It uses Python's Beautiful Soup for the webscraping, PySimpleGUI for the GUI, and PyInstaller for the executable file.

-It has a GUI that takes in four options to specify how to download everything:
+It has a GUI that takes in five options to specify how to download everything:

 1. **How to print** (one master file, or separated by chapter)
+1. What **format** to print (plain text, or HTML)
 1. The **first chapter** to print's address
 1. The **last chapter** to print's address (inclusive)
 1. The **destination folder**